 Bombardier is to sell its aerostructures business in Belfast - and GMB Union is demanding assurances over jobs.

-A statement by the Canadian manufacturing giant confirmed rumours which had been circulating at the plant in Northern Ireland.
+A statement by the Canadian manufacturing giant confirmed rumours which had been circulating at the plant.

 The company admits the announcement may "cause concern" for employees.

 A statement issued in Montreal said: "As the company moves to optimise its global manufacturing footprint, Bombardier will pursue the divestiture of the Belfast and Morocco aerostructures businesses.
 These are great businesses with tremendous capabilities."